 But the castle would later become a depot of sorts, where the Europeans would hold enslaved Africans from various West African kingdoms.
 After the beginning of the slave trade began, they converted the storerooms on the ground floor into dungeons.

 I visited one of the female dungeons.
 Like the ones I visited in Cape Coast Castle, there’s a dark, heavy feeling you just can’t shake while you’re there.
 This particular dungeon held about 400 women.
-The dungeon’s walls were painted in 1979 when the castle became a UNESCO World Heritage Site.
+The dungeon’s walls were painted in 1979 when the castle became a UNESCO Heritage Site.
 In normal, non-pandemic times, visitors can sleep in the dungeons to get the tiniest taste of what the experience was like.

-Also similarly to Cape Coast Castle, the officers’ quarters were far more comfortable than the dungeons below.
+Also similarly to this Castle, the officers’ quarters were far more comfortable than the dungeons below.
 They offer beautiful views of the ocean, the cannons on the ramparts, the fish market, and the entire town.
 It’s a stunning view from a sad, soul-crushing location.
 But as awful as it is, like Cape Coast Castle, Elmina Castle is a must-visit when visiting Ghana.

 +233 20 179 6793